Metal–organic framework: Catalysis

 Electron micrograph and structure of MIL-101.
 Color codes: red – oxygen, brown – carbon, blue – chromium.

 MOFs have potential as heterogeneous catalysts, although applications have not been commercialized.
 Their high surface area, tunable porosity, diversity in metal and functional groups make them especially attractive for use as catalysts.
+Like other heterogeneous catalysts, MOFs may allow for easier post-reaction separation and recyclability than homogeneous catalysts.
+In some cases, they also give a enhanced catalyst stability.
+Additionally, they typically offer substrate-size selectivity.
+Nevertheless, while clearly important for reactions in living systems, selectivity on the basis of substrate size is of limited value in abiotic catalysis, as reasonably pure feedstocks are generally available.Enantiopure chiral ligands or their metal complexes have been incorporated into MOFs to lead to efficient asymmetric catalysts.
+Even some MOF materials may bridge the gap between zeolites and enzymes when they combine isolated polynuclear sites, dynamic host–guest responses, and a hydrophobic cavity environment.
+Theoretical calculations show that MOFs are semiconductors or insulators with band gaps between 1.0 and 5.5 eV which can be altered by changing the degree of conjugation in the ligands indicating its possibility for being photocatalysts.

-Zeolites are extraordinarily useful in catalysis; however, zeolites are limited by the fixed tetrahedral coordination of the Si/Al connecting points and the two-coordinated oxide linkers, and fewer than 200 zeolites are known.
+Useful comparisons can be made with zeolites, which are extraordinarily useful in catalysis; however, zeolites are limited by the fixed tetrahedral coordination of the Si/Al connecting points and the two-coordinated oxide linkers, and fewer than 200 zeolites are known.
 In contrast with this limited scope, MOFs exhibit more diverse coordination geometries, polytopic linkers, and ancillary ligands (F^{−}, OH^{−}, H_{2}O among others).
 It is also difficult to obtain zeolites with pore sizes larger than 1 nm, which limits the catalytic applications of zeolites to relatively small organic molecules (typically no larger than xylenes).
 Furthermore, mild synthetic conditions typically employed for MOF synthesis allow direct incorporation of delicate functionalities into the framework structures.
 Such a process would not be possible with zeolites or other microporous crystalline oxide-based materials because of the harsh conditions typically used for their synthesis (e.g., calcination at high temperatures to remove organic templates).
 Metal–organic framework MIL-101 is one of the most used MOFs for catalysis incorporating different transition metals such as Cr.
-However, the stability of some MOF photocatalysts in aqueous medium and under strongly oxidizing conditions is very low.
+However, the stability of some MOF photocatalysts in aqueous medium and under strongly oxidizing conditions is low.
+Zeolites still cannot be obtained in enantiopure form, which precludes their applications in catalytic asymmetric synthesis.

-Zeolites still cannot be obtained in enantiopure form, which precludes their applications in catalytic asymmetric synthesis, e.g., for the pharmaceutical, agrochemical, and fragrance industries.
-Enantiopure chiral ligands or their metal complexes have been incorporated into MOFs to lead to efficient asymmetric catalysts.
-Even some MOF materials may bridge the gap between zeolites and enzymes when they combine isolated polynuclear sites, dynamic host–guest responses, and a hydrophobic cavity environment.
-MOFs might be useful for making semi-conductors.
-Theoretical calculations show that MOFs are semiconductors or insulators with band gaps between 1.0 and 5.5 eV which can be altered by changing the degree of conjugation in the ligands indicating its possibility for being photocatalysts.